 Some Abilene students learn about aerospace technology

-It's not just "3, 2, 1, blastoff" at the Academy of Technology, Engineering, Math & Science, though rocket science is among the school's offerings.
-The Abilene Reporter-News reports aerospace engineering, a subspecialty within the engineering track at the specialized high school on East Highway 80, was launched this year.
+Academy of Technology, Engineering, Math & Science students test different rocket engines in their aerospace engineering course Thursday, Jan.
+12, 2017, in Abilene, Texas.
+Aerospace engineering, a subspecialty within the engineering track at the specialized high school, was launched this year.

 Add your comments below